 Moving Violations and Tickets in Houston

 In over 95% of our ticket cases we have been successful in keeping moving violations off of driving records, regardless of the facts of the case.
-Our fees start at $70 for moving violations, and even less for non-moving violations, depending on the violation and the court.
+Our fees are competitive.

 Tickets are usually issued by either a city policeman, a deputy sheriff, a deputy constable, or a DPS officer.
 Tickets issued by a city policeman are usually handled in that particular city’s municipal court.
 All others are usually set in one of the Justice of the Peace courts in the particular county.

 Always treat the officer with respect, even when they are wrong.
 Besides simple courtesy, be aware that the officer has a great deal of discretion when your case finally ends up in court.
 The officers usually make notes about certain drivers who have “attitudes.”
 You are always better off if the officer does not make any special notes about you on his copy of the ticket.
 The best place to present your case is in court, not on the street.
 The best way to present your case is through us, not by yourself.
 Perhaps you have heard the old adage that a person who represents himself has a fool for a client.
 Do not let your personal feelings get in the way of a successful resolution of your case.

 It is best to hire us as your ticket attorney soon after the ticket is issued as is possible.
 This will allow the maximum time to reset the case and tends to keep costs down.
 It also will eliminate the possibility inadvertent mistakes on your part.